Wrongful Death Settlement Calculator

 - State of health of the deceased

-- The income of the deceased at the time of death
+- The loss of income of the deceased at the time of death

-- Age and circumstance of the deceased’s dependants
+- Age and circumstance of the deceased’s dependents

 - The education and training of the deceased person